 You may also contact Dance Director Rachel Winchester, at email@example.com in order to learn more about the program.

 April 7 and 8, 2017 at 7:30pm, Eastvold Auditorium in the Karen Hille Phillips Center for the Performing Arts

 Directed by Rachel Winchester, Dance 2017: Innovation is an inspiring collection of faculty, student, and guest artist choreography, revealing fresh perspectives and diverse artistry.

-Tickets: $8 General Admission, $5 Senior Citizens and Alumni, $3 PLU Community, Students and 18 and under.
-Available at the Concierge desk in the Anderson University Center, at the door of the show and at 253-535-7411.
+Tickets: $8 General Admission, $5 Senior Citizens and Alumni, $3 PLU Community, Students and 18 and younger.
+Tickets are available at the Concierge desk in the Anderson University Center, online, at the door of the show and at 253-535-7411.